-Other studies published before and after Bulletin 118 identified that the Rinconada Fault forms a clear and distinct hydraulic separation along approximately 85% of the boundary between the Atascadero Basin and the main Paso Robles Basin.
+Studies published before and after Bulletin 118 identified that the Rinconada Fault forms a clear and distinct hydraulic separation along approximately 85% of the boundary between the Atascadero Basin and the main Paso Robles Basin.
 This hydraulic separation and discontinuity, which forms the southernmost part of the boundary, is based on the juxtaposition of basin aquifer sediments west of the fault (in the Atascadero Basin) against impermeable bedrock east of the fault.
 Along the remaining approximately 15% of the boundary between the two basins, there appears to be some hydraulic communication between the Atascadero Basin and the Paso Robles Basin; however there is a clear distinction between the two basins based on differences in groundwater levels and differences in groundwater level change trends between the two basins.
 While groundwater levels in the western portion of the Paso Robles Basin (east of the Rinconada Fault) have generally and dramatically declined since the late 1990's, groundwater levels in the Atascadero Basin have remained relatively steady, with either consistently high water levels or slight declines due to the recent drought beginning in 2011.
+Inspection of the water level hydrographs and water level responses to stresses on both sides of the Rinconada Fault (whether by drought or pumping demands) makes it clear that pumping demands and stresses in one basin have no effect on water levels in the other basin.

-SUSTAINABLE GROUNDWATER MANAGEMENT ACT - BASIN BOUNDARY MODIFICATION REQUEST
+BASIN BOUNDARY MODIFICATION REQUEST

-In response to SGMA, the Basin Stakeholders intend to submit a request to DWR to revise the boundaries of the Paso Robles Basin to formally identify the Atascadero Basin as a separate groundwater basin to support the independent and sustainable groundwater management of the Paso Robles Formation within the Atascadero Basin.
+In response to SGMA, the Basin Stakeholders are submitting this request to DWR to revise the boundaries of the Paso Robles Basin to formally identify the Atascadero Basin as a separate groundwater basin to support the independent and sustainable groundwater management of the Paso Robles Formation within the Atascadero Basin.
 The Atascadero Basin will be managed in a coordinated and cooperative manner with groundwater management activities in the greater Paso Robles Basin.